Utah

 Miscellaneous

-If a hospital participates in telemedicine, it shall develop and implement policies governing the practice of telemedicine in accordance with the scope and practice of the hospital.
+If a licensee participates in telehealth, it shall develop and implement policies governing the practice of telehealth in accordance with the scope and practice of the hospital and in accordance with Section 26B-4-704.

-These policies shall address security, access and retention of telemetric data, and define the privileging of physicians and allied health professionals who participate in telemedicine.
+The licensee’s telehealth policies shall define the privileging of physicians and allied health professionals who participate in telehealth.

 Utah established the Early Childhood Psychotherapeutic Telehealth Consultation Program.